Get backlinks from our recommended provider

 • You are building an income-producing asset 👌

-11. Tips from people that purchased websites
+Tips from people who purchased websites

 Emilia Gardner bought websites from both Empire Flippers and Flippa back in 2019.
 In the video below, she gives her unbiased opinion about buying passive income websites through both companies.
 She drops a few points for you to consider as you move through the website buying or selling process.